vojtasvoboda/oc-codelogin-plugin/README.md

 4) At RainLab.User plugin create as many users as you want.
 It's recommanded to use unique password for each user, because first user with matched password will be log!

+5) [optional] If you want create logout page, just create logout.htm, insert session component allowed for logged user and with redirect to login page.
+To the template paste this code:

+`<a data-request="onLogout" class="btn" data-request-data="redirect: '/login'">Sign out</a>`

 ## Events

 List of events provided by plugin: